Best Tech Stack to Build a SaaS in 2023

 If you want to work on a project above your skill level, prepare for chaos.

-Such a rash choice complicates the workflow and deadlines will be missed.
+Such a rash choice complicates the workflow and causes deadlines to be missed.
 Don't be indifferent to your client's money.

 How to Simplify the Task?

-Hundreds of frameworks and thousands of plugins are supported by developer communities.
+Developer communities support hundreds of frameworks and thousands of plugins.
 Don't reinvent the wheel and waste precious time.
 You may not even need a server!
 Use ready-made solutions and save time and effort for really important things.

 The development time should always focus on what makes a project unique: custom business logic.
 Before writing even one line of code, ensure it adds value to the project.